robertoleonecicognani/SaveTheWorld/README.md

 # SaveTheWorld

-SaveTheWorld is creative programming project, with the aim of raising the awareness of the impact of our gestures on the environment.
+SaveTheWorld is a creative programming project, with the aim of raising the awareness of the impact of our gestures on the environment.

 This installation is implemented with Python (back-end), TouchDesigner (front-end) and SuperCollider for the music landscape.